Poodmund/Outer-Planets-Mod/README.md

 The following KSP mods must be installed prior to using Outer Planets Mod (ensure you install the correct version of the dependencies for your version of KSP):

-* Kopernicus - https://github.com/Kopernicus/Kopernicus/releases or Kopernicus Continued - https://github.com/prestja/kopernicus/releases (depending on KSP game version)
+* Kopernicus - https://github.com/Kopernicus/Kopernicus/releases (depending on KSP game version)
 * Module Manager - https://forum.kerbalspaceprogram.com/index.php?/topic/50533-1
 * Community Terrain Texture Pack - bundled within OPM